Amazon Pay for Alexa

 My Role

-I took this project over from a designer leaving the team and led it solo until launch.
+I took this project over from a designer leaving the team and led it as the only designer on the team.
 I was responsible for all touch points for customers and skill developers including voice flows, user testing, developer management tools, and Alexa app assets.
 The end experience is a quick conversation with Alexa, but in order to support that I had to create registration and management tools for skill developers.

-After launch in 2018, I continued to own the customer experience for multiple years as we added to the experience and made modifications to support changing payment regulations.
+After launch, I continued to own the customer experience for multiple years as we added new features to the experience and made modifications to support changes in regional payment regulations.

 Process

-Voice commerce is an emerging field and examples of good voice payment experiences are rare.
+Voice commerce was an emerging field and examples of good voice payment experiences were rare at the time.
 There were four areas I focused on to figure it out:

 Vision.
 The speechlet was designed to unlock a new commerce channel for Amazon Pay.
 We didn’t know all the future use cases so the design needed to be flexible enough to support one time payments, subscriptions, third party payment processors, and future growth.